 The human brain does not operate on a 50-minute clock.

 Ecker et al. (2012) suggest that this process requires a specific sequence: the memory must be vividly reactivated, and then a "mismatch" or "disconfirmation" must be experienced.
+This sequence can be elusive and time-consuming.

 Supporting References